 - Your name, address, PPS number, and a brief statement of your duties as an employee

 - A copy of your contract of employment

-- Your total days and hours worked in each week
+- Your total days and hours worked each week

-- Any days and hours of leave you take each week (including annual leave and public holidays), and the payment you got for that leave
+- Any days and hours of leave you take each week (including annual leave and public holidays), and the pay you got for that leave

 - Any additional pay for a public holiday